 Deputy Director RCA (Reserve)

-Assists the Director RCA in the conduct of their duties.
+The Deputy Director RCA (Reserve) assists the Director RCA in the conduct of their duties.

 Incumbent: Lieutenant-Colonel M.P.C.
 Bérubé CD (2020 -)